 - Live surrounded by exotic and fascinating wildlife, seeing amazing animals at every turn

 - Wake up to the sound of the monkeys chattering and the birds calling

 - See the gibbons swing through the trees – in their past lives, they were caged and captive

 - Walk an elephant through the woodland, allowing it to graze like in the wild

 - Hit the beach and explore the night markets to soak up some of the best that Thailand has to offer

 Thailand is a stunning and culturally rich country which tourists have flocked to in growing numbers over the years.
-Sadly, as the number of tourists has increased, so has animal abuse through the tourist trade, along with the loss of vital natural habitats.
-Each year, many animals are rescued from such fates and brought to the sanctuary, located in dense forestland close to Thailand’s largest national park.
+Sadly, as the number of tourists has increased, so has animal abuse through the tourist trade.
+Each year, many animals are rescued from this fates and brought to the sanctuary, located in dense forestland close to Thailand’s largest national park.
 Receiving the love, care and attention that they need, these animals are either rehabilitated to the wild, or live out their days in an environment as close to the wild as possible.